score-framework/py.http/docs/index_include.rst

 optional, though, as routes may return (or :mod:`raise <webob.exc>`) a different :class:`webob.Response` object.

-The :term:`context` will be automatically cleaned up at the end of the request.
+The :term:`context <context object>` will be automatically cleaned up at the end of the request.

 .. _http_routing_findroute: